Skip to main content

 Retirement projections, college-fund plans, savings goals — all stay in your browser.
 No upload, no save, no analytics tied to your financial figures.

-1. Compound growth on initial principal:
+1. Compound growth on the initial principal:

-(1 + r/n)^(n·t) − 1
+(1 + r/n)^(nt) − 1

-A₂ = PMT · ───────────────────
+FV = PMT · ───────────────────

 r / n

-• P — initial principal (lump-sum balance)
+• P — initial principal (the lump sum you start with)

-• r — annual interest rate (decimal — 7% = 0.07)
+• r — annual interest rate as a decimal (7% = 0.07)

 • n — compounding periods per year (12 for monthly, 365 for daily)